monnierliz/monnierliz.github.io/index.md

 Join a Class with Liz in person or on Zoom

 Bones for Life® processes help us to understand more about ourselves.
 When we begin to pay attention to our movement and feel more aware, the brain and nervous system make positive changes that create more efficiency.
 Movement becomes easier and more enjoyable.
 I believe you will feel a difference.

+Happy Hips
-A Bones for Life® four-class series with Liz Monnier
+A Bones for Life® four-class series with Liz Monnier September 5, 12, 19, 26, 2024

-“The Movement Answer for Bone Strength and Weight Bearing Posture” Finding Your Footing
-A Bones for Life® series with Liz Monnier
-July 11, 18, 24, and August 1
 On Zoom, 12 noon – 1 p.m.
 (EST)
  Can’t make this time?
 No worries, classes will be recorded and available for 2 weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Thursday noon (EST) class. )